MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/calls-dashboard.md

 ---
-title: Learn more about the Remote Assist Calls dashboard
+title: Learn more about the Remote Assist Calls Dashboard
 author: amaranigbo
 description: Overview, enablement and feature details of Remote Assist Calls Dashboard ms.author: soanigbo